Dear Dani Grace and Jude,

 Second, think about what CGM sensor you want to use.

-Third, consider how much hassle and flexibility you want from the algorithm.
+Third, consider how much hassle or flexibility you want from the algorithm.

 Great, you have made your choice.